author image

 time tracking 4 3

-However, you’ll realize that the bubbles begin to overlay each other.
-This is because there is too much overlap in the costs among items.
+You may realize that things don’t look quite perfect yet.
+The bubbles begin to overlap each other.
+This is because we used whole numbers and integers without enough variation between them.
+There’s too much overlap in the costs among items.

 =D2*(1+RANDBETWEEN(1,5)*0.15)

-I also apply a similar variance to the impact column to shuffle the items around a tad more.
+I also apply a similar variance to the impact column to shuffle the items around a bit more.
+This adds more variance.

 Final Decisions